TxnLab/reti/docs/overview.md

   * This service will act as the configuration agent, letting users configure the validator, add pools, etc.
   * Each node daemon will have access to a 'manager' account hot-wallet which it can sign transactions with.
 This manager account can be switched out by the owner of that validator to a new account at will if there is a compromise.
 The only accounts that can ever remove user funds are stakers removing only their balance.
   * On each node, it will monitor the staking pools defined and automatically create short-lived (no more than 30d) participation keys with that nodes algod instance.
   * The participation keys will be monitored for expiration and new keys will be created in advance so that its always online.
-  * As participation keys are created, the paired staking pool will be instructed via the 'manager' to issue a transaction to go online against that part. key
+  * As participation keys are created, the paired staking pool will be instructed via the 'manager' to issue a transaction to go online against that participation key.
-  * The node daemon will likely provide a variety of prometheus compatible metrics for scraping into compatible agents (staking amounts, etc.)
+  * The node daemon will likely provide a number of prometheus compatible metrics for scraping into compatible agents (staking amounts, etc.) but broader monitoring will be best handled independently.

 * Monitoring
   * Monitoring of actual validator performance will be best handled by the ecosystem itself - tracking expected proposal/vote percentages per pool per validator, etc.